jhorzek/test/README.md

 This Package demonstrates how to automatically increase the version number in the DESCRIPTION of an R package using GitHub Actions.
 It currently creates a pull request.
+It skippes the update if the last commit was a pull request created by the action.